 In terms of the different types of defective pixels you might see in your images, there are three:

-Hot pixels appear when your camera sensor temperature raises after doing long exposures or long sessions at high ISOs.
+Hot pixels appear when your camera sensor temperature raises after doing long exposure photographs or long sessions at high ISOs.

 How can I avoid the hot pixels?